Which to Hire: Full-time Employee vs. Independent Contractor

 Financial

-Engaging independent contractors can significantly reduce labor costs.
-While the hourly cost of using independent talent may be higher than that of traditional employees, it can result in less overall spending.
-Employers are responsible for withholding income taxes, withholding and paying Social Security and Medicare taxes, and paying unemployment tax on wages to salaried, W-2 employees.
+While the hourly cost of using independent talent may be higher than that of traditional employees, it can often result in less overall spending.
+In fact, engaging independent contractors can significantly reduce labor costs.
+Employers are responsible for withholding income taxes, withholding and paying Social Security and Medicare taxes, and paying unemployment tax on wages to salaried W-2 employees.
 On the other hand, independent contractors are responsible for paying both the employer and employee side of taxes.
-In addition to the tax savings involved, independents are typically ineligible for employee benefits such as health and worker’s compensation insurance.
+They are also typically ineligible for employee benefits such as health and worker’s compensation insurance.

 Expertise

-When you engage an independent professional, you are bringing in a highly-skilled industry expert.
+When you engage an independent professional, you are adding a highly skilled industry expert to your team.
 With their specialized expertise, independents can often save organizations the expense of an extensive employee training program.
+Their fresh perspectives and innovative solutions can enhance your team’s overall performance and drive success.

 Flexibility

 Flexibility in staffing is a key advantage to engaging independent workers.
-If your business has seasonal highs or lows, or if a project requires a certain specialized skillset, independents can provide much-needed staffing flexibility.
-Using independent contractors on a project allows you to acquire talent for a specified period of time without an ongoing commitment—financial or otherwise.
+If your business has seasonal fluctuations, or if a project requires specialized skills or expertise, independent contractors can provide much-needed staffing flexibility.
+Using independent contractors on a project allows you to access talent for a specified period without an ongoing commitment.

 Independent professionals expand the pool of available talent.
 By using independent talent, organizations can seek specific skills and expertise beyond their local area or time zone.